zenml-io/zenml/docs/book/stack_components/orchestrator.md

 In an implementation-specific method called `prepare_pipeline_deployment()` a docker image containing the complete project context is built.

 Within `prepare_or_run_pipeline()` a yaml file is created as an intermediary representation of the pipeline and uploaded to the kubeflow instance.
 To create this yaml file a callable is defined within which a `dsl.ContainerOp` is created for each step.
 This ContainerOp contains the container entrypoint command and arguments that will make the image run just the one step.
 The ContainerOps are assembled according to their interdependencies inside a `dsl.Pipeline` which can then be compiled into the yaml file.

 ## Base Implementation of the Step Entrypoint Configuration

 Within the base docker images that is used for container based orchestration the `src.zenml.entrypoints.step_entrypoint.py` is the default entrypoint to run a specific step.
 It does so by loading an orchestrator specific `StepEntrypointConfiguration` object.
 This object is then used to parse all entrypoint arguments (e.g. --step_source <relative-path-to-step>).
 Finally, the `StepEntrypointConfiguration.run()` method is used to execute the step.
 Under the hood this will eventually also call the orchestrators `run_step()` method.

 The `StepEntrypointConfiguration` is the base class that already implements most of the required functionality.

-...
+Let's dive right into it.

+1. The `DEFAULT_SINGLE_STEP_CONTAINER_ENTRYPOINT_COMMAND` is the default
+   entrypoint command for the docker container.
+2. Some arguments are mandatory for the step entrypoint.
+These are set as constants at the top of the file and used as the minimum required arguments.
+3. The `run()` method uses the parsed arguments to set up all required prerequisites before ultimately executing the step.

+Here is a schematic view of what the `StepEntrypointConfiguration` looks like.

 ```python
 from abc import ABC, abstractmethod